apache/datasketches-website/docs/TupleOverview.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}TupleStartsWithTheta.png" alt="TupleStartsWithTheta" />

 Tuple Sketches are an extension of Theta Sketches that associate a Summary Object with each hash value.
-A Summary Object can be anything, but is typically one or more numeric or boolean state values as a members of columns.
+A Summary Object can be anything, but is typically one or more numeric or boolean state variables as members of columns.
 This is shown in the next figure.

 <img class="doc-img-full" src="{{site.docs_img_dir}}TupleWithAttributes.png" alt="TupleWithAttributes" />